pacemi/Soccer-Data-Insight/README.md

 # Soccer-Data-Insight

- For the insight and process combined into one report, open "Messi Insight.pdf".
+For the main report, which containes the insight and process, open "Messi Insight.pdf".

- For the insight only, open
+For the insight only, open "Insight Only-2.pdf".

- For the process only, open

 To see the my code, view the Jupyter Notebook named "Insight Loose Work".